LawnGnome/twitter-icon-notifier/README.md

 # twitter-icon-notifier
-A Chrome extension to change the Twitter icon when new tweets arrive.
+A WebExtension to change the Twitter icon when new tweets arrive.
 (Useful with pinned tabs.)

+This works with Chrome 61, Firefox 57, and probably older versions of both too.